iRewiewer/DOSKEY_Manager/README.md

 # DOSKEY_Manager

-A manager for batch aliases
+DOSKEY_Manager is an app for managing aliases in CMD / New Windows Terminal.